cirruslabs/cirrus-ci-docs/docs/examples.md

 ### ESLint Annotations

 [ESLint](https://eslint.org/) reports are supported by [Cirrus CI Annotations](https://medium.com/cirruslabs/github-annotations-support-227d179cde31).
 This way you can see all the linting issues without leaving the pull request you are reviewing!
-You'll need to generate `ESLint` report file (for example, `eslint.json`) in one of your task's scripts.
+You'll need to generate an `ESLint` report file (for example, `eslint.json`) in one of your task's scripts.
 Then save it as an artifact in `eslint` format:

 ```yaml